-Henrik Haven (born in 1975) is a Danish photographer, curator, media relations specialist and project manager – primarily working in the arts and cultural industries for clients within contemporary art, architecture and design.
-He has documented and promoted numerous exhibitions, public art events, fairs, studio work and artists around the world.
+Henrik Haven (born in 1975) is a Danish photographer, curator, media relations specialist and project manager – primarily working in the creative and cultural industries for clients within contemporary art, architecture and design.
+He has documented and promoted numerous exhibitions, fairs, public art events and internationally renowned artists around the world.